-ACTION TAKEN BY THE HEADTEACHER

-DETAILS OF INITIAL FACT FINDING CARRIED OUT

-STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED

-OUTCOME/ACTION TAKEN

-This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.
+ACTION TAKEN BY THE HEADTEACHER DETAILS OF INITIAL FACT FINDING CARRIED OUT STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED OUTCOME/ACTION TAKEN OUTCOME/ACTION TAKEN This was and for any will be hald as sometimed in the High in MCTFAMC and as with the DCL and This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.
 Low Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
 This includes where a reporter has indicated they wish to remain anonymous.